ncsa/oa4mp/server-test/src/main/resources/flow-tests/long-term/lt-readme.txt

 The argument is an ini file with the client ids and other information.

-(Caveat: pipe the scripts std err someplace since in 5.4 the underlying client does issues benign warnings.)
+(Caveat: pipe the scripts std err someplace since in 5.4 the underlying client does issue benign warnings.)

 =======
 The ini file
 =======
+(
+The one for my system is at /home/ncsa/dev/ncsa-git/oa4mp/server-test/src/main/resources/flow-tests/local/lt-ids.ini )
 The syntax is essentially to have section of cfg. stems for the CLC, plus a default section that has, well, defaults in it.